Taysha Gene Therapies Inc (TSHA) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price recommended by analysts for Taysha Gene Therapies Inc (TSHA) is $5.50, which is $3.76 above the current market price.
-The public float for TSHA is 115.89M and currently, short sellers hold a 8.42% of that float.
-On November 22, 2023, TSHA’s average trading volume was 2.77M shares.
+The average price point forecasted by analysts for Taysha Gene Therapies Inc (TSHA) is $5.50, which is $3.71 above the current market price.
+The public float for TSHA is 115.80M, and currently, short sellers hold a 8.43% ratio of that floaft.
+The average trading volume of TSHA on November 27, 2023 was 2.49M shares.

 TSHA’s Market Performance